enderv/awsmfa-go/README.md

         Full ARN of Role To Assume -rotate-identity-keys
-        Boolean flag to rotate keys of the source profile when fetching new credentials -t string
+        Boolean flag to rotate keys of the source profile when fetching new credentials -sessionName string
+        Name for session when assuming role (default "awsmfa2017-10-24") -t string
         Destination Profile (default "default")
 ```